Indigenous peoples of the Great Basin: History

-The oldest known petroglyphs in North America are in the Great Basin.
-Near the banks of Winnemucca Lake in Nevada, this rock art dates between 10,500 and 14,800 years ago.
+The Great Basin has been occupied by people since prehistoric North America, around 10,000 years ago.
+The earliest evidence of people in the Great Basin is from projectile points found that were dated pre-clovis from over 13,000 years ago.
+They lived into the Archaic period, where people were mainly hunter and gatherers.
+Prehistoric people if the Great Basin were believed to be big game hunters, hunting large animals of the time such as mammoths.
+They lived in rock shelters and began hunting smaller game and gathering more, seen by the decline of projectile points and also the extinction of many large animals during the time.

-Archaeologists called the local period 9,000 BCE to 400 CE the Great Basin Desert Archaic Period.
-This was followed by the time of the Fremont culture, who were hunter-gatherers and agriculturalists.
-Numic language-speakers, ancestors of today's Western Shoshone and both Northern Paiute people and Southern Paiute people entered the region around the 14th century CE.
+During the Archaic period, people began to adopt agricultural like domesticating crops such as beans and squash, developing irrigation systems.
+Soon after, people of the Great Basin adopted practices from Fremont Culture, and started to domesticate maize, build pit-houses, and make ceramics.
+Dart points are still dated back to this time, and hunting is still prevalent in this late archaic period, as well as the start of sedentary lifestyle adopted by post-archaic tribes.
+In the Numic language-speakers, ancestors of today's Western Shoshone and both Northern Paiute people and Southern Paiute people entered the region around the 14th century CE.

 The first Europeans to document their encounters with Native groups in the Great Basin was Juan María Antonio de Rivera's expedition in 1765.
 Rivera led two expeditions from Santa Fe that year, the first departing sometime in June.
 Rivera's party camped with Paiutes on the Dolores River in July, and returned to Santa Fe for supplies.
 His second expedition departed Santa Fe in late September and went considerably farther, crossing the Colorado just south of present-day Moab, Utah.
 Rivera's diaries greatly influenced the Domínguez–Escalante expedition, which set off 11 years later in 1776 and passed far from present day Delta, Utah.
 Great Basin settlement was relatively free of non-Native settlers until the first Mormon settlers arrived in 1847.
-Within ten years, the first Indian reservation was established, in order to assimilate the native population.
+Within ten years, the first Indian reservation was established, in order to assimilate the Native people in the area.
 The Goshute Reservation was created in 1863.
 The attempted acculturation process included sending children to Indian schools and limiting the landbases and resources of the reservations.

 Because their contact with European-Americans and African-Americans occurred comparatively late, Great Basin tribes maintain their religion and culture and were leading proponents of 19th century cultural and religious renewals.
 Two Paiute prophets, Wodziwob and Wovoka, introduced the Ghost Dance in a ceremony to commune with departed loved ones and bring renewal of buffalo herds and precontact lifeways.
 The Ute Bear Dance emerged on the Great Basin.
 The Sun Dance and Peyote religion flourished in the Great Basin, as well.

 In 1930, the Ely Shoshone Reservation was established, followed by the Duckwater Indian Reservation in 1940.